etingertal/kryptostream-apptrust/jira/README.md

 # **Jira Ticket Tracking Evidence Example**

 This repository provides a working example of a GitHub Actions workflow that automates Jira ticket tracking and validation.
-It extracts Jira ticket IDs from git commit messages, validates their existence and workflow transitions, and attaches the resulting ticket summary as signed, verifiable evidence to the package in **JFrog Artifactory**.
+It extracts Jira ticket IDs from VCS messages stored in build info, validates their existence and workflow transitions, and attaches the resulting ticket summary as signed, verifiable evidence to the package in **JFrog Artifactory**.

 This workflow is an essential pattern for DevSecOps and project management, creating a traceable, compliant, and auditable software development process that links code changes to Jira tickets.

 ## **Key Features**

-* **Automated Jira ID Extraction**: Extracts Jira ticket IDs from git commit messages using configurable regex patterns.
+* **Automated Jira ID Extraction**: Extracts Jira ticket IDs directly from VCS messages in build info using configurable regex patterns.
 * **Ticket Validation**: Validates that extracted Jira tickets exist and retrieves their current status and metadata.
 * **Workflow Transition Tracking**: Captures the complete workflow history and transitions for each ticket.
 * **Evidence Generation**: Creates a jira-results.json predicate file with comprehensive ticket information.
 * **Signed Evidence Attachment**: Attaches the ticket tracking results to the corresponding package version in Artifactory using `jf evd create`, cryptographically signing it for integrity.
 * **Consolidated Tool**: All functionality is now consolidated into a single Go application for simplicity and maintainability.
+* **No Git Dependencies**: Extracts JIRA IDs directly from build info, eliminating the need for git operations or repository history.

 ## **Workflow Overview**